brandon-kong/motorola-brainstem/README.md

 Now that all the dependencies are installed, you can run the code!

+## Data

+All data that I'm using will be in the `data_files` folder.
+I kindly ask that if you want to generate data from a function, that you set the file's location to be somewhere in `data_files/generated`, so it doesn't users

 ## How to use?

 You can start with running `WhiteBoard.py` since it contains the K-Means clustering code.
 I put the code that I want to execute in the `main` function at the bottom of `WhiteBoard.py`.
 Feel free to change it and comment things out.